-WWE Greatest Royal Rumble: Al-Qaeda threatens Saudi Arabia prince for hosting wrestling event
+WWE Greatest Royal Rumble: Al-Qaeda threatens Saudi Arabia prince that wrestling event is ‘sinful’

-WWE created history in April when they conducted their first-ever event in the desert nation of South Africa.
-The six-hour long event took place in the King Abdullah Sports City in Jeddah, Saudi Arabia, after an agreement between His Excellency Turki Al Sheikh and WWE Chairman & CEO Vince McMahon.
+WWE created history in April when they conducted their first-ever event in the desert nation of Saudi Arabia.
+The six-hour long event, named as the Greatest Royal Rumble took place in the King Abdullah Sports City in Jeddah, Saudi Arabia, after an agreement between His Excellency Turki Al Sheikh and WWE Chairman & CEO Vince McMahon.
 The historic night ended with Braun Strowman winning the first-ever 50-man battle royal match.
 With some of the major feuds such as The Undertaker’s clash with Rusev in a Casket match and Triple H’s battle with John Cena, the show garnered much fanfare in the country, with the stadium jam-packed with over 60,000 people.

 But just a month later, the wrestling event has brought ire from a Yemen-based terrorist group.
 According to the Independent, the Yemen-based Al-Qaeda in the Arabian Peninsula (or AQAP) slammed the current Saudi Arabia regime and sent a warning to Prince Mohammad bin Salman.
 The terrorist group said that the prince is “opening the door wide for corruption and moral degradation”.